 - With our JDBC/ODBC drivers, developers can access data in the cloud just as easily as if it were stored in a local database.

 The next natural question is: What Zoho services you can access through Zoho CloudSQL?
-Today we’re starting with Zoho Reports, our on-line reporting and business intelligence service, and soon other relevant Zoho services will follow-suit.
-Zoho Reports (which used to be called Zoho DB & Reports) also added a new Web API today.
+Today we’re starting with Zoho Analytics, our on-line reporting and business intelligence service, and soon other relevant Zoho services will follow-suit.
+Zoho Analytics (which used to be called Zoho DB & Reports) also added a new Web API today.

 Zoho CloudSQL also underscores Zoho’s commitment to never lock-in customers through the artificial retention of their data.
 Customers trust Zoho with their data because they know they can get it out anytime, through a variety of clearly documented and accessible means.